-With the drastic increase in remote work over the last year, many of your clients may wonder how to handle state taxes, especially if their homes and company offices are in different states.
+With the drastic increase in remote work in recent years, many of your clients may wonder how to handle state taxes, especially if their homes and company offices are in different states.
 Laws differ from state to state, but in general, here’s what you should know when your clients live and work remotely in one state and their employer is based in another:

 The Convenience Rule

 State tax laws vary widely, including laws that determine whether a state taxes income based on a taxpayer’s place of residence, place of work, or the location of the employer’s office.